Anthropology: Situated Learning in Communities of Practice

-Only learners can learn: Most often, when we start out to discuss how students learn we quickly shift to how we teach.
+Only learners can learn: When we start out to discuss how students learn, we often quickly shift to how we teach.
 It would be most useful to focus on the conditions and processes under which students learn, because teachers can’t make students learn or do their learning for them.
 Students learn through practice (the things they do) as learners.

 Further discussion of social constructivist theory appears on the Social Constructivism page of the Teaching Guide.

 Academic communities of practice: Situated cognition theory understands academic disciplines as communities of practice.
 That is, students learn how to participate in a disciplinary culture in the same way they become conditioned in the norms and practices of other types of communities, such as soccer teams and knitting circles.
 Even if students do not intend to pursue your discipline professionally, situated learning theory suggests that, in order to learn effectively, they need to perceive your discipline (whether structural engineering or art practice or history) as a culture and to participate in that culture as apprentices.
 If they do not treat the discipline as the culture in which they are participating, then “school” itself, as an artificial community of practice, may displace the discipline.
 This is what happens when students “just want to know how to get an A”; they are participating in the culture of the schoolroom, but not in the culture of the discipline.
 However, if a student perceives that she is becoming part of the medical community, for example, then group work in her biochem class takes on social and practical importance for her own goals as a future professional.